HL7/smart-app-launch/input/pages/app-state.md

 In the case of user-facing authorization interactions (e.g., for a patient-facing SMART App), it's important to ensure that such scopes can be explained in plain language.
-EHRs may need to gather additional information from app developers at registration time with explanations, or may apply additional protections to facilitate access control decisions.
-For example, an EHR might partition app state management for each patient-facing app, to ensure that no patient-facing app is allowed to read another app's data; and with this sort of limitation in place, app state scopes might not require any specific review or user approval, or might use generic langauge like "store and manage its own data".
+For example, it is important to explain to users that any information their app submits to the EHR may be considered part of the health record and may be accessible to their healthcare provider team.
+To support authorization, EHRs may need to gather additional information from app developers at registration time with explanations, or may apply additional protections to facilitate access control decisions.

+#### Implementation considerations for EHRs

+EHRs can implement support for `smart-app-state` using their internal resource server infrastructure, or can deploy a decoupled resource server that communicates with the EHR authorization server using [SMART on FHIR Token Introspection](token-introspection.html), signed tokens, or some other mechanism.
+While some access control decisions can be made directly based on standardized scopes, other decisions may require additional policy information.
+See ["scopes are used to delegate access"](scopes-and-launch-context.html#smarts-scopes-are-used-to-delegate-access) for background on this point.

+Consider the following examples:

+* a token granting `patient/Basic.s?code=https://app|1` with a context of `"patient": "a"` would be authorized to query `Basic?subject=Patient/a&code=https://app|1`

+* a token granting `user/Basic.s?code=https://app|1` with a context of `"fhirUser": "Practitioner/b"` would be authorized to query `Basic?subject=Practitioner/b&code=https://app|1`

+* a token granting `user/Basic.s?code=https://app|1` with no patient context and a user context of `"fhirUser": "Practitioner/b"` would require additional policy information to decide whether to allow `Basic?subject=Patient/a&code=https://app|1`.
+Specifically, a resource server would need to determine whether Practitioner B has access to resources in the record of Patient A. Such policy information could be static (e.g., a simple GP system could maintain a policy like "all Practitioner users can access all patient records") or dynamically available in EHR-specific ways such as FHIR Groups, CareTeams, PractitionerRoles, or non-FHIR APIs such as [SCIM](https://www.simplecloud.info/) or others.
+Such policy details are beyond the scope of SMART on FHIR.

 ### Design Notes